 The Gandhi King Global Network

-The Gandhi-King Global Initiative (GKGI) and Network (GKGN), is led by Dr. Clayborne Carson of The Martin Luther King, Jr., Research and Education Institute at Stanford University.
-From Friday, October 11 to Sunday, October 13, 2019, GKGI, commemorated the 150th anniversary of Mahatma Gandhi’s birth by hosting a major, international Gandhi-King conference.
+The Gandhi-King Global Network (GKGN), is led by Dr. Clayborne Carson, the founding director of The Martin Luther King, Jr., Research and Education Institute at Stanford University.
+The network was founded during the international Gandhi-King conference, which took place at Stanford University in October 2019, commemorating the 150th Anniversary of Mahatma Gandhi’s birth.

-This historic gathering was the first event of the Gandhi-King Global Initiative (GKGI), an effort to build an international network (GKGN) of organizations and grassroots groups committed to the nonviolent struggle for human rights.
-This network seeks to enhance the rich history of intellectual and political collaboration between activists inspired by Gandhi and King.
+During this historic gathering, conference organizers and participants launched the Gandhi-King Global Network (GKGN) in an effort to build an international network of organizations and grassroots groups committed to the nonviolent struggle for human rights.
+This network seeks to enable and support the intellectual and political collaboration between activists inspired by Gandhi, King, and the power of nonviolence.

 Gandhi King Global Network